Asimps2006/IntroToProg-Python-Mod07/docs/Assignment07.md

 Data can be saved in binary format instead of just "plain" text.
 In Python, this technique is called “pickling”.
 Storing data in a binary format can obscure the file's content and may reduce the file's size.
 Important: While the file's content may be more difficult for humans to read, it is not encrypted.
 So, do not save sensitive data in a binary file and think it is secure!

+## Structured Error Handling (Try-Except):
+When you are programming, you fix your bugs immediately and make sure the code runs smoothly.
+However, it often happens that other people introduce new bugs when they use your program.
+For example, they may change the name of a data file, causing the file not to be found, or input data that does not fit well with your program's design.

+You can trap these errors in your programs using a try-except block of code.
+Doing so allows you to customize how your program handles errors instead of just letting Python do that for you.
+It is a good idea to add a try-except block to your programs whenever you think human interaction might cause a problem (figure 1 above).

+### Using the Exception Class:
+"Exception" is a built-in python class used to hold information about an error.
+Python automatically creates an Exception object when an error occurs.
+The Exception object automatically fills with information about the error that caused the exception.
+You can capture the Exception object in the except section of a try-except block and extract the error messages as shown below in Figure 2.